qiita-spots/qp-pacbio/README.rst

 * **Woltka v0.1.7, minimap2**: which generates feature and functional profiles agains WoLr2;
   the expected output are BIOM artifacts

-* "PacBio processing": which goes from step 1 to 7 in the image below.
+* **PacBio processing**: which goes from step 1 to 7 in the image below.
 The expected output is a main folder with folders per-sample and folders for each of the different outputs, as follows:

   * MAG folder: all Metagenome-Assembled Genome (MAG) generatedfor that sample